PX4/PX4-user_guide/en/flight_controller/mro_pixhawk.md

 * [mRo Pixhawk 2.4.6 Cool Kit!
 (Limited edition)](https://store.mrobotics.io/product-p/mro-pixhawk1-fullkit-mr.htm) - Everything you need including telemetry radios

 ## Pinouts and Schematics

+As a CC-BY-SA 3.0 licensed Open Hardware design, all schematics and design files are [available](https://github.com/PX4/Hardware).

 The board is documented in detailed on the [Pixhawk project](https://pixhawk.org/modules/pixhawk) website.